AplaProject/apla-docs-en/introduction/script.rst

         ...
     }

 If in a contract launched by the user the string ``TokenTransfer("Recipient,Amount", 12345, 100)`` is inscribed, 100 coins will be transferred to the account 12345.
-In such a case the user who signs an external contract will remain not in the know of the transaction.
+In such a case the user who signs an external contract will remain unaware of the transaction.
 This situation may be excluded if the TokenTransfer contract requires the additional user's signature upon its calling in of contracts.
 To do this:

 1. Adding a field with the name **Signature** with the ``optional`` and ``hidden`` parameters in the *data* section of the *TokenTransfer* contract, which allow not to require the additional signature in the direct calling of the contract, since there will be the signature in the **Signature** field so far.